luisgs231/wireguard-vps/README.md

-# Install and use AWS-based Wireguard
+# Install and use Wireguard in a VPS
-Scripts automate the installation and use of Wireguard on AWS with Ubuntu Server 18.04
+Scripts automate the installation and use of Wireguard on VPS

 ## How use